-- Juno is a limited liability company registered to do business in the State of North Carolina.
-Juno is wholly owned by Birch Creek Development, LLC (Birch Creek) and operated in collaboration with Pine Gate Renewables (Pine Gate). - 2.
-Juno's Application for a CPCN authorizing the construction of a 275-MW solar PV electric generating facility to be located on approximately 2,586 acres located along McFarland Road and Green Chapel Church Road in Marks Creek Township, Richmond County, North Carolina was filed in compliance with N.C.G.S. § 62-110.1 and Commission Rule R8-63. - 3.
+Juno is a limited liability company registered to do business in the State of North Carolina.
+Juno is wholly owned by Birch Creek Development, LLC (Birch Creek) and operated in collaboration with Pine Gate Renewables (Pine Gate).

+- 2. Juno's Application for a CPCN authorizing the construction of a 275-MW solar PV electric generating facility to be located on approximately 2,586 acres located along McFarland Road and Green Chapel Church Road in Marks Creek Township, Richmond County, North Carolina was filed in compliance with N.C.G.S. § 62-110.1 and Commission Rule R8-63. - 3.
 The Facility will be a 275-MW{AC} PV array with single axis tracking that is direct current (DC)-coupled with an energy storage system.
 The Facility will consist of a maximum DC output of approximately 385 MW DC.
 The energy storage system with have an aggregate capacity of 68.75 MW AC and 275 MWh (4-hour duration). - 4.
-Construction of the Facility is anticipated to begin in the second quarter of 2023 and the expected commercial operation date for the Facility is the third quarter of 2024.

-- 5. The Application has met all requirements for publication of notice. - 6.
+Construction of the Facility is anticipated to begin in the second quarter of 2023 and the expected commercial operation date for the Facility is the third quarter of 2024. - 5.
+The Application has met all requirements for publication of notice. - 6.
 The State Clearinghouse has requested additional information regarding the Facility, and further action is needed before the facility can start construction. - 7.
-Juno is participating in the DEP TCS and has not received the results of any interconnection or affected systems studies as of the date of filing of proposed orders in this docket. - 8.
-The Applicant has failed to demonstrate that the proposed levelized cost of transmission (LCOT) cap of \$4.00/MWh will adequately protect ratepayers from unknown and potentially burdensome network upgrade costs. - 9.
-It is premature for the Commission consider the reasonableness of the network upgrade costs, as required by N.C.G.S. § 62-110.1(e), before the Facility is studied in the TCS by DEP and cost estimates to interconnect the Facility are available. - 10.
-Juno has failed to show that only minimal system upgrades will be needed to interconnect the Facility to the DEP system based on a preliminary injection analysis. - 11.
+Juno is participating in the DEP TCS and has received its phase 1 power flow study, which assigned Juno \$89,682,000 in network upgrade costs and identified DEC as a potential affected system.

+- 8. The Applicant has failed to demonstrate that the capping the ratepayers' costs at a levelized cost of transmission (LCOT) of \$4.00/MWh will adequately protect ratepayers from uncertain and potentially burdensome network upgrade costs. - 9.
+It is premature for the Commission consider the reasonableness of the network upgrade costs, as required by N.C.G.S. § 62-110.1(e), before the Facility has completed the TCS process by DEP and cost estimates to interconnect the Facility are available and certain. - 10.
+Juno has failed to show that not seeking reimbursement for the upgrade costs over the LCOT \$4.00/MWh would not violate the Federal Energy Regulatory Commission's (FERC) Crediting Policy set out in Order No. 2003, in light of its Order Rejecting Affected System Operator Agreement in Docket No. ER21-1955-002. - 11.
 Juno has not proven its contention that a "catch-22" is inherent for participants in the TCS because the Commission may deny the CPCN after Juno has made certain financial commitments.
 The Commission finds that the Facility can advance through the TCS without a CPCN and it is reasonable for the project developer to assume the business risk that the Facility may trigger significant network upgrades based on information it will receive at the end of Phase 1 of the TCS.